Ever feel like you’re spending a small fortune to get your kids ready for school each year? You’re not wrong.

 Sure, you may not feel like shopping for school supplies until the week before classes start.
 But the retailers aren’t waiting around for you!

-They begin their back-to-school sales the first week of July.
+They begin their back-to-school sales in the first week of July.
 Everything from pencils and scissors to backpacks and laptops will get marked at some time before the end of August.

-Which means, if you wait to shop until August 25th, you will have missed out on six or seven weeks of rock bottom prices.
+This means, if you wait to shop until August 25th, you will have missed out on six or seven weeks of rock bottom prices.